 By definition, artificial flavors can’t be derived from what we typically think of as food (that would be considered a “natural flavor.”
 In other words, artificial flavors are synthetically created.

 How Artificial Flavors Are Made

-This leaves sources like petroleum as options, as well as just synthetically creating chemicals in a lab.
+With natural sources off the table, that just leaves sources like petroleum as options, as well as just synthetically creating chemicals in a lab.